While the CBD market continues to boom in the US, there is still a lot of confusion around the product.

 - The FDA bans transportation of CBD food and drink across states.

 As you can see by the number of products online and on shelves today, this an often overlooked violation.
 Only in cases where products have made outrageous health benefit claims has the FDA stepped in.
-However, they are looking into the possibility of allowing it to be added to food and beverages, the Epidiolex creates a conflict.
+However, they are looking into allowing it to be added to food and beverages, the Epidiolex creates a conflict.
 How can one product be both an approved drug and dietary supplement?
-If cannabidiol were to be classified as a supplement, it would not require regulation by the FDA at that point and could be thought of like some of the weight-loss supplements currently on the market.
+If cannabidiol were to be classified as a supplement, it would not require regulation by the FDA.
 They don’t approve them as safe but will remove them if proven dangerous.

 See the FDA Q&As around hemp and cannabidiol here.